TanglePay/GroupFi-Chatbox/packages/sdk/README.md

   * `loadChatbox`: Embed the Chatbox interface

     ```typescript
-    ChatboxSDK.loadChatbox(configs?: {
+    ChatboxSDK.loadChatbox(configs: {
-      walletType: 'metamask' | 'tanglepay'
+      isBrowseMode: boolean
+      provider?: any
       theme?: 'light' | 'dark'
     })
     ```
     Parameters:
-    * `configs` (optional): An object containing various configuration options for customizing the loading behavior of Chatbox.
+    * `configs` (required): An object containing various configuration options for customizing the loading behavior of Chatbox.
-      * `walletType` (required): Specifies the type of wallet to be used by Chatbox.
-Currently supported options are `metamask` and `tanglepay`.
+      * `isBrowseMode` (required): Whether to load the Chatbox in 'Browse Mode'.
+      * `provider` (optional): A Wallet Provider is an interface that allows Chatbox to interact with the MetaMask wallet.
+If it is in 'Browse Mode', the provider does not need to be set.
+However, if it is not in 'Browse Mode', the provider must be specified.
       * `theme` (optional): Specifies the theme style for Chatbox.
 Options include light (light theme) and dark (dark theme).
 If not provided, the default theme `light` will be used.
-    * Without `configs` parameter: If the `configs` parameter is not provided, Chatbox will not use any wallet and will enter **"Browse Mode"** with the default theme set to light.

-    * An example of integrating Chatbox with MetaMask wallet and dark theme.
+    * An example of integrating Chatbox with MetaMask wallet provider and dark theme.

       ```typescript
       ChatboxSDK.loadChatbox({
-        // Specifies MetaMask as the wallet type
-        walletType: 'metamask',
-        // Sets the theme to dark mode
+        isBrowseMode: false,
+        provider: metaMaskProvider,
         theme: 'dark'
       })
       ```